tzwel/perfTime/README.md

 }
 ```

-Or by wrapping the function call in a for loop
+Or by wrapping the function call in a for loop (you can implement this however you want)

 ```js
 const measurement = new perfTime({function: someRandomFunction})